Tango dancers often brag about being a “Tango addict”. I was. I’ve broken my tango addiction.

 Here are some common examples of the downside of tango addiction:

-- After a sublime tanda, dancers do not experience satisfaction but immediately look for the next hit.
+- After a sublime tanda, you do not experience satisfaction but immediately look for the next hit.

-- No other activity of life is as appealing as tango, even to someone who knows that not every night is a good one.
+- No other activity of life is as appealing as tango, even to when you know that not every night is a good one.

 - Going dancing when you are not really in the mood only because you don’t want to “miss” a chance to meet someone new, or because a particular person might be there…